 - Special visceral afferent fibres, which carry taste sensations from anterior two-third of the tongue.

-- Posterior auricular nerve-supplies the occipital abdomen of occipitofrontalis.
+- Posterior auricular nerve-supplies the occipital belly of occipitofrontalis.

 - Nerve to the posterior abdomen of digastric-supplies the involved muscle.